zx80/anodb/README.md

 ## TODO

 - add support for other drivers? eg. pg8000, pygresql
-- add support for psycopg3 connection pool?
+- add support for psycopg3 connection pool? is it usefull?
+- add an output function, like `json`?